colinpcurtis/datares_GANs/README.md

 ### Installation and Setup

-It is recommended to run this project on a Google Cloud VM instance preinstalled with NVIDIA drivers, CUDA, and pytorch.
+It is recommended to run this project on a _Deep Learning with Linux_ Google Cloud VM instance preinstalled with NVIDIA drivers, CUDA 11, and PyTorch 1.8.
 Once the VM is set up, clone the repo with ```git clone https://github.com/colinpcurtis/datares_GANs.git``` and ```cd datares_GANs```.